Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Introduction

-Generally, there are two main kinds of constructing methods for measurement matrices: random constructions and deterministic constructions.
-Many random matrices, e.g., Fourier matrices \cite{ecjr}, Gaussian matrices, Rademacher matrices \cite{rbmd}, \emph{etc}, have been verified to satisfy RIP with overwhelming probability.
-Although random matrices perform quite well on average, there is no guarantee that a specific realization works.
-Moreover, storing a random matrix may require lots of storage space.
-On the other hand, a deterministic matrix is often generated on the fly, and some properties, e.g., spark, girth and RIP, could be verified definitely.
-There are many works on deterministic constructions \cite{lasd, mai, jbsd, rad, pi,sdar, aafm,adrs, wlkk, lggz}.
-Among these, constructions from coding theory \cite{sdar, aafm, adrs, wlkk,lggz} attract many attentions, e.g., Amini and Marvasti \cite{aafm} used BCH codes to construct binary, bipolar and ternary measurement matrices, and Li \emph{et al.} \cite{lggz} employed algebraic curves to generalize the constructions based on Reed-Solomon codes.
-In this paper, we usually use $A$ to denote a real measurement matrix and $H$ a binary measurement matrix.
+Generally, constructing methods of measurement matrices can be divided into random and deterministic constructions.
+Many random matrices, e.g., Gaussian matrices, partial Fourier matrices, \emph{etc.}, have been proved to satisfy RIP of order $k$ with overwhelming probability and $m= O(k\log(n/k))$ \cite{rbmd}.
+However, there is no guarantee that a specific realization of random matrix works and {some} random matrices require lots of storage space.
+On the other hand, a deterministic matrix is often generated on the fly, and some properties, e.g., spark, coherence, RIP and NSP, could be verified definitely.
+There are many works on deterministic constructions, such as \cite{lasd, sjdm, rad, sdar, aafm, lggz, wbrc, rcsh, sjthesis,aavm,slgg,Li2014a,jbsd,Yu2013}. {Most of them are based on coherence.
+For example, in \cite{rad}, DeVore construct a class of $p^2\times p^{r+1}$ matrices with coherence $\mu=r/p$, where $p$ is a prime power and $0<r<p$ is an integer; and this construction is generalized by using algebraic curves in \cite{lggz}.
+Using the binary and $p$-ary BCH codes, Amini, \emph{et al.} construct the $(p^l-1)\times p^{O(p^{(l-r)\frac{\log_p r}{r}})}$ bipolar ($p=2$, \cite{aafm}) and complex ($p$ is a prime integer, \cite{aavm}) measurement matrices with coherence $\frac{p}{2(p-1)}\cdot\frac{(p^{l-r}-1)}{(p^l-1)}$, where $1<l\in \mathbb{N}$, $1\leq r\leq l-1$.
+Among them, those with coherence (asymptotically) achieving the Welch bound, i.e. $k$ (asymptotically) achieving the square-root bottleneck, are of the most interest, see \cite{Li2014a,Yu2013} and references therein.
+Another important class of deterministic measurement matrices is the tight frame with (nearly) optimal coherence proposed by Calderbank and his coworkers \cite{sjdm,lasd,wbrc,rcsh,sjthesis,sdar}, such as the $m\times m^2$ chirp matrices with coherence $1/\sqrt{m}$ \cite{lasd}, the $m\times m^2$ Alltop Gabor frames with coherence $1/\sqrt{m}$ \cite{wbrc} and the $2^l \times 2^{(r+2)l}$ Delsarte-Goethals (DG) frames with coherence $2^{r-l/2}$ \cite{rcsh}, where $l$ is an odd number and $0\leq r\leq (l-1)/2$ is a constant integer.
+Apart from the for-all performance (\ref{kl1}) under $\ell_1$-minimization guaranteed by coherence, the for-each performance under $\ell_1$-minimization of these tight frames is analyzed through the \emph{statistical RIP} (StRIP) \cite{rcsh} and \cite[Th.
+1.2]{candes2009}.
+In particular, if the chirp matrices, Alltop Gabor frames or DG frames are taken as measurement matrices, the $k$-sparse signal $\emph{\textbf{x}}$ with uniformly random support, uniformly random sign (for nonzero entries) and sparsity $k\leq O(m/\log n)$ can obtain perfect recovery under $\ell_1$-minimization with probability $1-O(1/n)$ \cite{sjdm,sjthesis}.
+In the following, we usually use $A$ to denote a real matrix and $H$ a binary matrix.